UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

-A [(two-sided) inverse](foundation-core.invertible-maps.md) for a map `f : A → B` is a map `g : B → A` equipped with [homotopies](foundation-core.homotopies.md) ` f ∘ g ~ id` and `g ∘ f ~ id`.
-Such
+A [(two-sided) inverse](foundation-core.invertible-maps.md) for a map `f : A → B` is a map `g : B → A` equipped with [homotopies](foundation-core.homotopies.md) ` G : f ∘ g ~ id` and
-data, however is [structure](foundation.structure.md) on the map `f`, and not generally a [property](foundation-core.propositions.md).
+`H : g ∘ f ~ id`.
+Such data, however is [structure](foundation.structure.md) on
+the map `f`, and not generally a [property](foundation-core.propositions.md).
 One way to make the type of inverses into a property is by adding a single coherence condition between the homotopies of the inverse, asking that the following diagram commmutes

 ```text
                G ·r f